Keane-Small/IntroductionToAI/README.md

 AI enhances smartphone functionalities, such as camera features and predictive text in messaging apps.
 Navigation apps utilize AI to optimize travel routes, improving daily commutes and travel planning.

+### Understanding AI Chatbots and Smart Assistants

+AI chatbots are software programs that use natural language processing (NLP) to understand and respond to user queries, simulating human-like conversations.
+They have evolved from simple rule-based systems to advanced AI-powered assistants, including generative AI models that enable context-based interactions.

+### How AI Chatbots Work

+Chatbots analyze user input to recognize intent and keywords, converting speech to text if necessary.
+They utilize machine learning and NLP to categorize inputs and select appropriate responses from their knowledge base, updating their information with each interaction.

+### Benefits and Applications of AI Chatbots

+Key benefits include 24/7 availability, scalability for handling large inquiries, personalized services, and multilingual communication.
+Applications span customer service, e-commerce, healthcare, and education, with future trends focusing on more human-like interactions and automated internal tasks.